AnujPancholi/fullstackopen2020-part5/README.md

 After that, writing the test for the login page was quite easy.
 Note that since localstorage stores values against a particular origin, one would need to ensure that localstorage is cleared (user is logged out) for this test to work

+## Exercise 5.18

+Added tests to check
+ - one error scenario where nothing is entered and login is clicked.
+ - valid username and wrong password is entered.
+ - correct username-password combination is entered.
+I know more scenarios could be tested but this would be enough for the purpose of the exercise.

 ---